ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ### CICD pipeline Serverless

-Since the serverless framework is so easy to use and we only had 1 environment available we decided not to build a CICD pipeline for this part.
+Since the serverless framework is so easy to use, and we only had 1 environment available, we decided not to build a CICD pipeline for this part.
-Instead we just use the **serverless cli** to deploy and update our stack from our local development machines.
+Instead, we just use the **serverless cli** to deploy and update our stack from our local development machines.

 # Application flow
-To finish off the technical part of this blogpost I would like to show you the end-to-end worklow of the application.
+To finish off the technical part of this blogpost I would like to show you the end-to-end workflow of the application.
-For example let's say the user logs in to the webapplication and wants to **snooze an alert**.
+For example let's say the user logs in to the web application and wants to **snooze an alert**.

 1. We click snooze alert in the frontend web application
 2. This calls our api gateway endpoint **"/alert/snooze"**.
 3. This call is authorized by the **userpool JWT token** and **identitypool temporary AWS credential**.
 4. This api gateway endpoint invokes an **AWS Lambda function** which creates a job and **job document in AWS iot** for the RPI.
 It also inserts a row into a second **dynamoDB table** (ghela-jobs) to register the job we created on the frontend.
-5. The job get's send to the RPI and processed by our backend application, thus snoozing the alert in the **H2 database**.
+5. The job gets send to the RPI and processed by our backend application, thus snoozing the alert in the **H2 database**.
 This will effectively turn the alert light off.
 6. The RPI **synchronizes** his H2 database with the event **dynamoDB table**.
 Thus updating the status of the alert in the dynamoDB table.
 7. This new status will then be reflected in the **frontend web application** so our user can see the result of his action.